billhu0/billhu-hexo-blog/source/_posts/10_hexo_katex.md

 ## How to render $\LaTeX$ formulas in hexo blog (theme ‘fluid’)

 By default, $\LaTeX$ formulas are not rendered and cannot be correctly displayed.
-To fix this, the first step is to uninstall the default renderer and install $\KaTeX$ renderer.  ( $\mathrm{mathjax}$ is also an alternative, but it cannot render some complex formulas).
+To fix this, the first step is to uninstall the default renderer and install $\KaTeX$ renderer.  ( $\mathrm{mathjax}$ is also an alternative, but it may fail to render some complex formulas).

 In terminal, `cd` to your hexo directory, and run the following